Kim Yoo-jung: 2015–2021: Transition to leading roles

+2022–present: Adult roles and theater debut

 In 2022, Kim reunited with the director and cast members of Love in the Moonlight in the TVING travel entertainment program Young Actors' Retreat.
 The same year, she appeared in the Netflix film 20th Century Girl playing the title role as 17-year-old Na Bo-ra in 1999.

-2023: Stage debut

 Kim made her theatrical stage debut in January 2023, taking part in Kim Dong-yeon's play Shakespeare in Love, adapted from the 1998 film of the same name.
 She played the role of Viola de Lesseps, the daughter of a wealthy merchant, who disguises herself as a man named Thomas Kent to become a theater actress, which was taboo for women at the time.
 The play received favorable reviews and Kim's performance was praised by the critics and the audience.
+In March, she made a special appearance in Jason Kim's film My Heart Puppy as Ah-min, a disabled girl who looks after abandoned dogs.
+In January 2023, she was cast in the upcoming SBS television series My Demon where she portrayed Do Do-hee, a chaebol heiress.
+The series was released in November 2023.
+In 2024, Kim made a special appearance in the Netflix Original series Chicken Nugget.
+She portrayed the character Choi Min-ah, the daughter of a company president, she becomes embroiled in a comedic mishap when she mistakenly believes a new machine is designed to alleviate her fatigue and accidentally turns into a chicken nugget.

 Personal life

+Health

 In February 2018, it was revealed that Kim was diagnosed with dysfunctions of the thyroid gland and would take a break from acting.